Miguel-Santos-Git/Miguel-Santos-Git/README.md

-# Miguel
+# Hi, I'm Miguel 👋

-Student and programming enthusiast focused on learning through practical projects.

 ## About Me
+I'm a student and programming enthusiast focused on learning through practical projects.

 I'm currently learning Python and Lua, with a particular interest in databases how SQLite 3.